Unity-Technologies/ml-agents/docs/Python-API-Documentation.md

 class DimensionProperty(IntFlag)
 ```

-No properties specified.
+The dimension property of a dimension of an observation.

 <a name="mlagents_envs.base_env.DimensionProperty.UNSPECIFIED"></a>
 #### UNSPECIFIED

+No properties specified.

+<a name="mlagents_envs.base_env.DimensionProperty.NONE"></a>
+#### NONE

 No Property of the observation in that dimension.
 Observation can be processed with
 Fully connected networks.

-<a name="mlagents_envs.base_env.DimensionProperty.NONE"></a>
-#### NONE

-Means it is suitable to do a convolution in this dimension.

 <a name="mlagents_envs.base_env.DimensionProperty.TRANSLATIONAL_EQUIVARIANCE"></a>
 #### TRANSLATIONAL\_EQUIVARIANCE

+Means it is suitable to do a convolution in this dimension.

+<a name="mlagents_envs.base_env.DimensionProperty.VARIABLE_SIZE"></a>
+#### VARIABLE\_SIZE

 Means that there can be a variable number of observations in this dimension.
 The observations are unordered.